How to Do Drop Sets

 This is the combination of drop sets and supersets.
 Basically it’s doing supersets but with the principles of drop sets.

 Note: Drop sets are extremely intense and require a lot of focus.
-However, it is easy to overtrain with drop sets, so don’t do more than one or two drop sets per muscle group each workout.
+It is also easy to overtrain with drop sets, so don’t do more than one or two drop sets per muscle group each workout.